carte731/sweng452w-fp/README.md

 ```

 # The RealTime-Mode Set-Up
-You will have to set up both the Raspberry-Pi 4 and the hardware.
+For real-mode, the user will have to set up both the Raspberry-Pi 4 and the hardware.

 ## Raspberry-Pi 4
 You will need a Raspberry Pi 4 and an microSD card and a means to mount it to computer (to install an OS to the SD card).

 ### Set-Up
-In this section you will be installing Ubuntu-20 Server.
+In this section you will be installing Ubuntu-20 Server using the Raspberry Pi Imager.
 There is no GUI by default for the server versions of Ubuntu.
 Everything must be done through a terminal or a remote IDE like Visual Studio Code.

 #### Install Imager
 Download and install the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).

 #### Install Unbuntu-20 on MicroSD
-Insert SD card into PC.
+Insert the SD card into PC for imaging (installing an OS on the microSD card).
 There are three sections that must be fill out, enter these settings:

 - **Raspberry Pi Device**: Raspberry Pi 4
 - **Operating Systems**: scroll down and select `Other general-purpose OS`, Select `Ubuntu` and then scroll down and select: `Ubuntu Server 20.04.5 LTS (64-bit)`.
 - **Storage**: Select your MicroSD card.

-**_IMPORTANT_: AFTER SELECTING `NEXT`, THEN SELECT `EDIT SETTINGS` AND APPLY YOUR NETWORK SETTINGS AND ENABLE SSH.**
+**_IMPORTANT_: AFTER SELECTING `NEXT` - SELECT `EDIT SETTINGS` AND APPLY YOUR NETWORK SETTINGS AND ENABLE SSH.**

 ![Pi Imager General](README_Supps/raspGen.png)